Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Lattice setup and renormalization factors

 Details of our plan are presented in Tab.~\ref{tab:smear_data}.
 We use three smoothing strategies, named ``7\,stout'' (fixed $t/a^2=0.84$) and ``0.21\,fm'', ``0.30\,fm'' (fixed $t/r_0^2$), respectively.
 To get statistically independent continuum extrapolated values, we shall generate $7\times3=21$ independent \footnote{The original plan was to generate only five lattice spacings.
 At $\be=6.0314,6.1912$ a slight increase of $\rho$ from 0.06 to $\sim0.061$ or from 0.12 to $\sim0.122$ was needed to fit in these lattices.} ensembles.
 The flow time discretization effects in the latter two strategies are expected \footnote{Comparing the top-left and bottom-left panels in Fig.~13 of Ref.~\cite{Alexandrou:2017hqw} we see no hint for any flow time discretization effects in $\chi_\mr{top}^{1/4}r_0$ at flow times and step sizes similar to ours.} to be small.

-Our Tab.~\ref{tab:sim_data} contains some metrics of the ensembles generated, like the number of measurements made and the number of update packages between adjacent measurements.
-An update package consists of a heatbath sweep \cite{Creutz:1980zw,Cabibbo:1982zn,Fabricius:1984wp,Kennedy:1985nu} followed by four overrelaxation sweeps \cite{Adler:1981sn,Creutz:1987xi,Brown:1987rra}.
+Tab.~\ref{tab:sim_data} lists the ensembles generated, along with the number of measurements made and the number of update packages between adjacent measurements.
+An update package consists of a heat bath sweep \cite{Creutz:1980zw,Cabibbo:1982zn,Fabricius:1984wp,Kennedy:1985nu} followed by four overrelaxation sweeps \cite{Adler:1981sn,Creutz:1987xi,Brown:1987rra}.
 Occasionally, a $P$-transformation \cite{Leinweber:2003sj} of the gauge configuration is applied (this preserves the action and flips the sign of $q_\mr{ren}$).
 The last three columns give $\tau_\mr{int}(q_\mr{ren}^2)$, where $q_\mr{ren}$ uses the smoothing strategy listed in the column head.

 The original (unsmeared) plaquettes are displayed in the first panel of Fig.~\ref{fig:oneminusplaq}.
 In log-log representation versus $a/r_0$ (or our $a/L$) they appear almost linear.
-A marked difference between the ``7\,stout'' smoothing strategy one the one hand and the ``flow\,0.21\,fm'', ``flow\,0.30\,fm'' strategies on the other hand is illustrated in the second panel.
+A marked difference between the ``7\,stout'' smoothing strategy on the one hand and the ``flow\,0.21\,fm'', ``flow\,0.30\,fm'' strategies on the other hand is illustrated in the second panel.
 With a fixed flow time in lattice units (``7\,stout'') the slope in the log-log representation is small, while with a fixed flow time in physical units (``flow\,0.21\,fm'', ``flow\,0.30\,fm'') it is much steeper.
-This is unsurprising, since with the latter two strategies the number of stout steps in Tab.~\ref{tab:smear_data} proliferates towards the continuum.
+This is unsurprising, since with the latter two strategies the number of stout steps in Tab.~\ref{tab:smear_data} proliferates $\propto(r_0/a)^2$ toward the continuum.